Examples of Possible 2018-2019 Rotation Projects

 Iddo Friedberg VMPM

-Contact him to ask about a rotation opportunity for Fall 2018 or Spring 2019.
-His website is here.
+• Email Iddo to ask about a rotation opportunity for Fall 2018 or Spring 2019.
+Check out Iddo's website.
 His areas of research interest include evolution of protein function; evolution of operons and gene neighborhoods; protein structure-function relationships; metagenomics, host-microbiome interactions, and computational protein function prediction.

 Eric Henderson Genetics, Development and Cell Biology

-Eric may have a rotation opportunity for Fall 2018 or Spring 2019.
-Contact him for details here.
+• Eric may have a rotation opportunity for Fall 2018 or Spring 2019.
+Email Eric for details.

 Adina Howe Agricultural & Biosystems Engineering